teo-orthlieb/teo-orthlieb.github.io/content/blog/pokemon_npc_maker/index.md

 So the parser is the part that reads the text file following our formal syntax that looks like this:
  `have <count> (OT) ([<pokemon>, <typename> type]) ([above, under] level <levelvalue>)`

-Here's the most important piece of advice I have today: DO NOT write your own parser
+Little piece of advice: DO NOT write your own parser

 We didn't follow this advice of course, but please know that there are plenty of excellent parsers that have been written by much smarter people and all you have to do is give it your formal syntax and with a little coercing it will produce objects of your IR.
 Easy :)